20 Types of Caterpillars in Texas

 5. Woolly Bear

-One of the most popular types of caterpillars in Texas is the Woolly Bear.
+One of Texas’s most popular types of caterpillars is the Woolly Bear.
 As their name suggests, they have dark brown and hairy bodies with a white band that runs down their back, giving them a striped appearance.

 They grow to be about 2 inches long and are active during the day.
 This type of caterpillar can often be found on tomato plants, raspberry bushes, and other vegetation types.